Everyone knows what lit the fire under Adele when she made her smash-hit 2011 album 21.

 "All of my relationships are more important to me than any tour I'll ever do," she told Vanity Fair.
 "If my relationship with Simon or my relationship with Angelo started to flounder a bit now, I would pull out of my tour.
 My life is more important to me than anything I'm doing because how the f--k am I supposed to write a record if I don't have a life?
 If I don't have a real life, then it's game over anyway."

 It's difficult to pinpoint when relationships such as theirs—not splashily public, and with no voluntary social media presence whatsoever—take a turn, because there's no norm from which to measure a deviation.
-But Adele had been spotted out enjoying herself with friends over the last couple of months, most notably with Drake in Los Angeles and Jennifer Lawrence in New York.
+But Adele had been spotted out enjoying herself with friends over the last few months leading up to the split, most notably with Drake in Los Angeles and Jennifer Lawrence in New York.

-A source tells E!
+A source told E!
 News that Adele and Konecki "had a lot in common early on" but "eventually, they just grew apart."